NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 Minecraft 1.21.9 has added [object components](https://github.com/NEZNAMY/TAB/wiki/How-to-use-Minecraft-components#object-components-1219), which allow you to display player heads.
 You can put for example `<head:name:%player%>` at the beginning of tabprefix to simulate this.

-## #7 - Where can i find current default config files?
+## #7 - Where can I find current default config files?
 You can do any of the following:
 * Check the [source code](https://github.com/NEZNAMY/TAB/tree/master/shared/src/main/resources/config).
 * Delete or rename a file, and the plugin will regenerate it.